Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Giants stats and trends

-- The Giants have been underdogs by 10.5 points or more two times this season and covered the spread once.
+- The Giants have been underdogs by 10.5 points or more two times this year and covered the spread once.

-- New York's games this season have hit the over four times in 13 opportunities (30.8%).
+- New York's games this season have hit the over in 30.8% of its opportunities (four times in 13 games with a set point total).

-- New York is 4-0 against the spread and 3-1 overall when the team records more than 22.1 points.
+- New York is 4-0 against the spread and 3-1 overall when the team scores more than 22.1 points.

-- When New York totals more than 361.1 yards, the team is 2-1 against the spread and 1-2 overall.
+- When New York piles up more than 361.1 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Giants have turned the ball over 17 times, 10 fewer times than the Cowboys have forced turnovers (27).
+- This year the Giants have 17 turnovers, 10 fewer than the Cowboys have takeaways (27).

 Home and road insights

-- In six home games this season, New York has not gone over the total.
+- In six home games this year, New York has not hit the over.

-- Away from home, Dallas is 5-2 overall and 6-1 against the spread.
+- In away games, Dallas is 6-1 against the spread, and 5-2 overall.

-- Dallas has hit the over twice in seven away games this season.
+- Dallas has hit the over twice in seven away games this year.

 Powered by Data Skrive.